harryz8/SEPP-SSH-Project/software_development_plan/softwareDevelopmentTechniques.md

 ## Build Tools

-We are going to use Gradle as our build tool.
+We are using Gradle as our build tool.

 ## Dependencies